Comparing The Advantages Of Foundation Repair Vs. Total Foundation Replacement

 Foundation repair can be performed year-round, and many repairs just take a day to complete.
 Our foundation products include a 25-year written warranty, as well as our own performance warranty.

-Repair The Foundation Or Replace It?
+Do You Recommend Repairing The Foundation Or Replacing It?

 While there are some extreme cases where a foundation just can’t be fixed, we recommend repairing the foundation whenever possible.

 Not only is choosing to total foundation replacement extremely disruptive and expensive, but it also doesn’t address the source of the problem: your foundation soils.

 Since you’ve built a new foundation on the same troublesome soil, you can expect the same behavior from that soil — the kind that will “break” your new foundation just like it did the old one!